-Not only does renting a car in Zambia can cost around US$100 per day, but the roads are extremely bad and everyone drives on the left side of the road.
+Not only is renting a car expensive, but the roads can be bad and everyone drives on the left side of the road.
 A cheaper, safer and more relaxing way to get around is by bus.
 Most long distance and local buses depart on time and are super reliable, but book your ticket in advance.
 There are also long distance luxury buses available.

 8. Stay At Livingstone Backpackers

 One of the newer backpacker lodges in Livingstone is Livingstone Backpackers.
 This family-run backpackers has a young and relaxed vibe and caters for all independent travellers’ needs.
 The hostel is ideally positioned inside the town centre near shops, markets, museum, bars, airport, train station, bus stations, as well as the Mosi Oa Tunya National Park and the Victoria Falls.